 - Free to use.

-- Ability to open and edit Sketch file easily.
+- Ability to open and edit the Sketch file easily.

 - Supports easy asset exports to various file formats.